 Twice a year, New York's top designers come together and show the fashion lines they've worked hard on for the year ahead.
 The Spring 2014 collections walked the runways in September at New York City's Lincoln Center, and as always, there were some incredible beauty teams working on unique looks to complement the clothes.
 Many nail trends are set during Fashion Week

 as top manicurists stretch their imaginations to come up with something fabulous to suit each designer's aesthetic.
-Here's a snapshot of some of the best nail looks from Spring 2014 Fashion Week.
-You'll probably see many of them on the hands of the famous and fashionable both now and in Spring of next year when the clothes (and the corresponding nail trends) come out.
+Here's a snapshot of some of the best nail looks from Spring 2014 Fashion Week for you to try at home.

 1. Nanette Lepore: White